General Data Protection Regulation (GDPR)

 At Blythe & Co, we adhere to all of these Principles although please note with regard to the length of time we keep data, it is our intention to hold data indefinitely unless specifically asked not to do so.
-You have the right (and always have had) to ask for your data to be removed – no change here.
+You have the right (and always have had) to ask for your data to be removed.

 The only purpose for which we use your data is to help you to conduct your financial affairs.
-Once you have signed our Engagement Letter, we consider we have your consent to share data with HM Revenue & Customs and (where relevant) Companies House – no change here.
+Once you have signed our Engagement Letter, we consider we have your consent to share data with HM Revenue & Customs and (where relevant) Companies House.

 - The concept of confidentiality has always been one of our corner stones.
-With the exception of data sent to HMRC and Companies House we never divulge any of your data without your express approval (e.g. when we provide financial references) – no change here.
+With the exception of data sent to HMRC and Companies House we never divulge any of your data without your express approval (e.g. when we provide financial references).

-- Our data resides in the office and is backed up using the Amazon S3 cloud facility where data security is given high priority – no change here.
+- Our data resides in the office and is backed up using the Amazon S3 cloud facility where data security is given high priority.

-- We have Password protection on all of our computers with a second level Password protection on the Tax and Accounts Software that we run – no change here.
+- We have Password protection on all of our computers with a second level Password protection on the Tax and Accounts Software that we run.

-- We take our Anti-Virus and Firewall settings very seriously as well as the physical security in the office – no change here.
+- We take our Anti-Virus and Firewall settings very seriously as well as the physical security in the office.

 - The only external parties that have access to our data are our WebMaster (he has no access to financial data) and our Computer Consultant.
-Both are well known to us and both have confirmed that they are GDPR compliant – no change here.
+Both are well known to us and both have confirmed that they are GDPR compliant.

-SO WHAT IS CHANGING?
-The main impact will be felt in the way that we contact you especially when transmitting sensitive data.
+We are acutely aware of our data protection responsibilities when we contact you especially when transmitting sensitive data.
 Remember, in particular, your Tax Return contains your Name, Address, Date of Birth, NI number, Tax Reference, and, in many cases, your Bank Details.
 We take reasonable steps to ensure our e-mail defence is strong (we are not aware of any data theft or security breaches in the past) but we cannot guarantee the security of data transmitted by e-mail.
-And from 25 May 2018 we consider it to be unlawful for us to transmit Tax Return and Accounts completion packs by e- mail without your express permission.
+Since 25 May 2018 we considered it to be unlawful for us to transmit Tax Return and Accounts completion packs by e- mail without your express permission.

-The alternative (that we have referred to over the past 5 years) is our on-line portal: IRIS OpenSpace.
+The alternative (that we have referred to for many years now) is our on-line portal: IRIS OpenSpace.
 We cannot guarantee the security here either but our technical advice is that it is considerably more secure than e-mail and it complies with GDPR.
 We now strongly advise that you adopt IRIS OpenSpace.